This is a list of things that personally cause me some issues as a yuri anime fan.

 It’s why I get excited when female characters insist that they’re not playing around, that they’re explicitly lesbian, and that they plan on keeping their relationship long-term by discussing future plans.
 Class S had its moment to shine in a different world and time frame, but tragic endings for yuri stories are out-of-fashion.

-Unfortunately, said closure can be hard to come by at times.
+Unfortunately, positive resolutions can be hard to come by at times.
 Not every series opts for such resolutions.

 7. Dealing with vagueness of relationships compared to other mediums